Matthew Schaefer: International play

 Representing Ontario at the 2023 Canada Winter Games, Schaefer, as the team's captain, scored a game-winning goal in overtime of the finals to secure a 3–2 victory over Saskatchewan and a gold medal.
 Later that year, he would win gold with the Canadian under-17 team at the 2023 World U-17 Hockey Challenge, again as captain.

 At the 2024 World U18 Championships, Schaefer and Canada went undefeated to a gold medal finish.
 Although overshadowed by fellow underage player Gavin McKenna and his 20 points at the event, Schaefer was also a standout, averaging just under 18 minutes a night including power play and penalty kill deployment and scoring one goal and five points in seven games.

 Schaefer was the Canadian captain at the 2024 Hlinka Gretzky Cup, where his standout play was a driving force behind the Canadians claiming the gold medal.
 He opened the tournament with two goals in a 10–0 victory against Switzerland, adding four assists over the rest of the event to finish with six points.

 After scoring a goal and an assist in the first game of the 2025 World Junior Championships, Schaefer suffered a broken collarbone in the following match, a 3–2 upset loss to Latvia.

 Personal life

 Matthew Schaefer is the younger son of Todd and Jennifer Schaefer.
 His older brother Johnny, like him, played in the Ontario Hockey League (OHL).
 His mother died of breast cancer in February 2024, less than three months after his billet mother Emily Matson was struck and killed by a train in an apparent suicide.

+Schaefer lived with New York Islanders veteran Matt Martin and his family during his first NHL season in 2025–26.